 What’s even better about spending the night on the Bell Mountain Loop Trail is the chance of seeing a spectacular Missouri sunrise!

-There has been known wild boar activity, so stay aware of your surroundings – as you should anyway.
+And if wildlife is what you are after, there has been known wild boar activity, so stay aware of your surroundings!

 7. Ozark Trail: Taum Sauk Section